JeroenDeDauw/Replicator/doc/implementation-ideas.md

 * Entity is serialized and stuffed into our persistence
 * Event is fired that allows other parts of the system to respond
 * QueryEngine plugin handles event and handles entity to the QueryEngine instance

+## UI

+* CLI script for full import
+* CLI script for change replication

+The two operations need to be distinguished as well in the system, as much code does not need to run on initial import.